TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### Memory optimization

+-   Unbound goroutine (saving 1.5GB)
+    -   Original creates a new goroutine per channel element received.
+    -   Optimized creates a worker pool and lets workers handle channel elements received.
+-   Value receiver method for large struct (saving 1 GB)
+    -   Original uses value receiver for large struct.
+    -   Optimized uses pointer receiver for it.
 -   Unbound map and bytes (1333 MB to 500 MB, saving 60%)
     -   Original creates a new map per request and then marshals map to bytes.
-    -   Optimized writes formatted string to bytes with byte buffer pool.
+    -   Optimized writes formatted string to a byte buffer in a pool.
 -   Inefficient string concatenation (saving 300 MB)
     -   Original uses string concatenation with `+`.
     -   Optimized uses `strings.Builder` to reuse memory.
 -   Excessive struct slice capacity
     -   Original returns a slice with array of excessive capacity size due to capacity growing.
     -   Optimized returns a slice with array of the exact capacity size.
--   Value receiver method for large struct (saving 1 GB)
+-   Unlimited cache size (saving 600 MB)
-    -   Original uses value receiver for large struct.
+    -   Original uses a map without size limit for caching.
-    -   Optimized uses pointer receiver for it.
+    -   Optimized uses a LRU cache with size limit.
--   Unbound goroutine (saving 1.5GB)
-    -   Original creates a new goroutine per channel element received.
-    -   Optimized creates a worker pool and lets workers handle channel elements received.
 -   Infrequent garbage collection
     -   Original uses the default 100 GCPercent, which triggers garbage collection when heap grows 100%.
     -   Optimized uses 50 GCPercent, which triggers garbage collection when heap grows 50%.
--   Unlimited cache size (saving 600 MB)
-    -   Original uses a map without size limit for caching.
-    -   Optimized uses a LRU cache with size limit.

 ## Adoption challenge